Back to DWU AI Articles

 Income Statement and Operating Revenue Schedules

 Schedule P-1 (Operating Revenue and Related Data) is the top-line financial statement.
 It shows total operating revenues broken down by revenue category: passenger revenue, cargo revenue, mail revenue, incidental revenue (baggage, excess baggage, seat assignments), and "other operating revenue" (codeshare, ancillary services).
 Schedule P-1 also includes revenue adjustments (passenger revenue refunds, interline settlements) and ends with net operating revenue.
-For airport finance professionals, Schedule P-1 is essential for understanding how airlines generate revenue and how revenue concentration in passenger operations affects their financial stability.
+For airport finance professionals, Schedule P-1 is useful for understanding how airlines generate revenue and how revenue concentration in passenger operations affects their financial stability.2

 Schedule P-2 (Operating Expenses by Objective) complements P-1 by presenting total operating expenses.
 This schedule groups expenses into broad categories: salaries and wages, employee benefits (pensions, health insurance), fuel and oil, maintenance materials and repairs, depreciation and amortization, and other operating expenses.
 The P-2 schedule is organized by "objective" (what the cost was for) rather than "function" (which airline department incurred it), making it easier for analysts to track specific cost drivers without needing to reconcile departmental allocations.